celi4832/Coderstrust-DK1_gruppe4/README.md

 #For running this program it is expected, the user has downloaded MySQL Workbench.

-#1 After downloading the SQL files
+#What to do after downloading the SQL files:
 #It is essential that you run the sql. files in the correct order.
 The files can be found on Github under Coderstrust-DK1_Gruppe4.
   #1: Run the CodersTrust_DDL.sql
   #2: Run the CodersTrust_DML.sql